- What is Process Mapping?

 Why Business Process Mapping

-When people think about process mapping, they often just look at it as a good way to document processes so everyone knows how things are done.
-While this is certainly one of the benefits of this strategy, it is not the only one.
+When people think about process mapping, they often just look at it as a good way to document procedures, so everyone knows how things are done.
+While this is certainly one of the benefits of a process mapping strategy, it’s not the only one.
 The following are some of the many reasons why business process mapping is so popular and why all businesses should put forth the effort to implement it in their facilities.

-- Training - The process maps can be a key component of training new employees.
-The maps can be given to them so they can see how things should be done.
+- Training – Process maps are a key component in training new employees.
+Process maps can be given to them so they can see how things should be done.